sarangjaiswal/indian-ruling-parties/README.md

-# Visualize ruling party history in India per state
+# Visualize history of election results in India
 A Project to Visualize history of election results in India on Map.

 ## Installation